GuildCrafts/web-development-js/contracts/115-Work_on_Coach-Que.md

 # Work on Coach-Que : Schedule Time & Incorporate Feedback

+## Challenge Rating

+This goal will likely be within your ZPD if you...

+- Can build full-stack web applications with Node.js and npm
+- Can write feature-complete, fully tested, quality code
+- Can debug programs in both client- and server-side environments
+- Can track and manage work using GitHub project management tools
+- Have worked with teams to deploy web apps
+- Are familiar with collaborating on a living codebase
+- Are interested in building features for a production app

+## Description

 Build a tool for learners to schedule time with coaches at Learners Guild.

 The tool will also help learners and coaches to give feedback on the time spent together.